cirosantilli/git-tutorial/push.md

 depends on the `push.default` option, documented under `man git-config`:

+-   `current`: push the current branch to a branch of the same name.
+Simple, explicit and does not depend on any configuration.
+I like it.

+-   `simple`: like `upstream`, but don't push if the remote branch name is different from the local one: you need en explicit refspec for that.
+Default starting on 2.0.

 -   `matching`: same as `git push <remote> :`.
 Default before 2.0.
 Insane because it does a mass update operation by default!

--   `upstream`: push the current branch to its upstream branch.
+-   `upstream`: push the current branch to its upstream branch, which is defined at: TODO.

--   `simple`: like `upstream`, but don't push if the remote branch name is different from the local one: you need en explicit refspec for that.
-Default starting on 2.0.

--   `current`: push the current branch to a branch of the same name.
-Simple, explicit and does not depend on any configuration.

 -   `nothing`: do nothing.
 For those overly concious with safety.
 Forces you to always use the branch name explicitly.